 Legislation surrounding the property market in Argentina is some of the best in the world.
 Argentine legislation provides assurance that a foreigner and local have the same property rights.
 And you needn’t worry about your property devaluing with the peso, property transactions in Argentina are conducted in USD.

 Properties in Buenos Aires hold their value due to the strength of the market and the underlying financial conditions.
-Argentinians either covert their money into USD and stash it away under a mattress or use it to buy properties, insulating the property market from the slow demise of the peso.
+Argentinians either covert their money into USD and stash it away under a mattress.
+Or they use it to buy properties, insulating the property market from the slow demise of the peso.

 For those who buy properties in Argentina and anybody else who can show sufficient foreign sourced income, permanent residency is easy to get.

 Getting large sums of money into Argentina can be a headache.
-And the fees are often in the range of 4% because you need to use a bunch of different money guys and well, it’s all a little shady.
-But if you were to use a regular Argentine bank they’d convert your dollars to pesos at the official rate and then you’d need to buy dollars with those pesos at the blue rate, effectively losing you half your money in the process.
+And the fees are often in the range of 4%.
+Because you need to use a bunch of different money guys and well, it’s all a little shady.
+But, if you were to use a regular Argentine bank, they’d convert your dollars to pesos at the official rate and then you’d need to buy dollars with those pesos at the blue rate, effectively losing half your money in the process.

-But getting money into Argentina and buying properties to rent to other foreigners on Airbnb can be a highly lucrative business.
-Because the rental yields in Buenos Aires run anywhere from 4-12 percent per annum.
-Plus if you spend enough on property in Argentina, just like in Colombia, you can get residency through investment.
+But getting money into Argentina and buying properties, to rent to other foreigners on Airbnb, can be a highly lucrative business.
+The rental yields in Buenos Aires run anywhere from 4-12 percent per annum.
+Plus, if you spend enough on property in Argentina, just like in Colombia, you can get residency through investment.

 What In Argentina Is Better Than Colombia?